Response of a Kerr black hole to a generic tidal perturbation: Response of a non-extremal Kerr black hole to generic tidal perturbations

+implying that the static limit does not commute with integer $l$ limit.
+The same applies to TLNs as well, as we will demonstrate, zero frequency TLNs with integer $l$ need not match with the zero frequency limit of dynamical TLNs with integer $l$.
+This non-commuting limit is a feature of dynamical TLNs, arising from analytic continuation~\cite{Pani:2018inf, Chakraborty:2023zed}.

-As evident, the above tidal response function is purely imaginary and, hence, the static TLNs, which correspond to the real part of the static tidal response function, will turn out to be zero.
-Thus, the {\em static} TLNs of an arbitrary rotating BH are vanishing for all possible external tidal perturbations.
-Thus, the vanishing of static TLNs for generic Kerr BH holds for scalar, electromagnetic as well as gravitational perturbations, and is a feature of BHs in general relativity.
+As evident from \ref{static_TLNs_1}, the static tidal response function is purely imaginary, and, hence, the static TLNs, which correspond to the real part of the static tidal response function, will turn out to be zero.
+Thus, the {\em static} TLNs of an arbitrarily rotating BH are vanishing for all possible external tidal perturbations.
+Thus, the vanishing of static TLNs for generic Kerr BH holds for scalar, electromagnetic, and gravitational perturbations, and is a feature of BHs in general relativity.
 It is to be emphasized that the above result correctly reproduces the ones presented in Refs.~\cite{LeTiec:2020spy, LeTiec:2020bos}.

-In the dynamical scenario, one would like to discuss three possible limits, the Schwarzschild limit, the slow-rotation limit and the axi-symmetric limit.
+In the dynamical scenario, one would like to discuss three possible limits, the Schwarzschild limit, the slow-rotation limit and the axisymmetric limit.
 We will discuss each of these in detail in the next section, while here we present the general result for the dynamical tidal response function under generic spin perturbations.
-In the dynamical scenario ($\omega\ne0$), considering $M\omega$ to be small, we can write down $\alpha$ and $\kappa$ as,

-In order to arrive at the above expression, we have considered $l\in \mathbb{Z}^{+}$, $s\in\mathbb{Z}$, and $l\ge |s|$, since all the divergent pieces have been removed.
-Using the above forms of $\alpha$ and $\kappa$, we can rewrite the dynamical tidal response function of \ref{response_1} as
+Using the forms of $\alpha$ and $\kappa$ from \ref{alkap}, we can rewrite the dynamical tidal response function of \ref{response_1}, which does not involve the logarithmic piece, as

 To analyze the tidal response function further, we need to examine its real and imaginary parts, which are related to the tidal Love numbers and tidal dissipation numbers, respectively.
 We will discuss this in the next section.